All You Need to Know about Mid-Autumn Moon Festival

 Xi'an Night View during Moon FestivalNight View of the Moon Festival

-Chinese people worshiping the moon at the Mid-Autumn Festival is seen as a plain way to express their wishes for longevity, blessing, and reunion.
-Such wishes are attributed to many ancient myths and legends about the Mid-Autumn Festival which have been widely disseminated throughout history.
-There are household legends about Wu Yan, an ugly woman who was loved by the king and become his empress due to her pious moon worship on the night of lunar August 15th, and Chang E who became a god by accidentally swallowing the elixir and flew to the moon, and met her husband, Hou Yi from the moon in the evening of August 15th every year.
-Whether Wu Yan's success or Chang E's eternity, these legends are an essential part of the Mid-Autumn Festival that prompts Chinese people to place hope in the worship of the moon.
+There is a household legend about Wu Yan, an ugly woman who was loved by the king and became his empress due to her pious moon worship on the night of mid-autumn.
+Another is about Chang'e, who became a god by accidentally swallowing the elixir and flying to the moon, finally reuniting with her husband, Hou Yi on the evening of August 15th every year.

 Reuniting With Family

-The full moon symbolizes togetherness.
-As the crescent finally turns into a full moon, homesick family members will finally be reunited like the pieces of the crescent.
-With this long-cherished wish from ancient times, the eagerness for a reunion has become a part of the Chinese people, so the Mid-Autumn Festival has become a significant time for all Chinese people to sit with family members and share a feast.
 Usually on this day, the Chinese, especially young strangers who struggle for their own careers or study outside the home, will come back home to have a substantial reunion dinner with their family.
 This is a precious time for young people to accompany family members and recount their own experiences outside.

 Worshiping the Moon